Israeli airstrike kills eight at Gaza aid centre, witnesses say

 The armed wings of Hamas and the Islamic Jihad movement said their fighters had attacked Israeli forces in Rafah with anti-tank rockets and mortar bombs and pre-planted explosive devices.

-On Saturday, Palestinian health officials said at least 40 Palestinians had been killed in separate Israeli strikes in some northern Gaza districts, where the Israeli army said it had attacked Hamas's military infrastructure.
-Hamas said the targets were the civilian population.

-In Beit Lahiya in the northern Gaza Strip, health officials at Kamal Adwan Hospital said two babies had died of malnutrition, taking the number of children dead of malnutrition or dehydration since Oct.
-7 to at least 31, a number that health officials say reflects under-recording.
+In Beit Lahiya in the northern Gaza Strip, health officials at Kamal Adwan Hospital said two babies had died of malnutrition.
+That took the number of children who have died of malnutrition or dehydration since Oct.
+7 to at least 31, which health officials say is likely an undercount.